 Story of Teatiamo

-Sometimes my story is too complicated to start telling it to a complete stranger.
+Sometimes my story and the story of Teatiamo is too complicated to start telling it to a complete stranger.
 But this is how it began:

 “There was a door in Miami that I walked past almost every day.
 It looked so tantalising, yet every time I tried to open it it was locked.
 For some reason, it kept calling my name and I kept stopping to try its handle to see if it was open.
 On the day I told my then-boyfriend to pack his bags and leave our shared home, I walked past the door.
 It was unlocked and a tiny woman was in.
 She asked me if I knew why the door had been locked until that morning, quickly replying to her own question.
 “It was locked because you were not ready until now.”
 It sent chills down my spine.